BitEscrow/escrow-sdk/README.md

 'stale'    | // Deposit is stuck in mempool, must wait for confirmation.
 'open'     | // Deposit is confirmed and ready for signing 'locked'   | // Deposit is currently locked to a covenant.
-'spent'    | // Deposit has been spent and is in the mempool.
+'spent'    | // Deposit has been spent and is awaiting confirmation.
 'settled'  | // Deposit spending tx has been confirmed.
 'expired'  | // Deposit time-lock is expired, no longer secured.
 'error'      // Something went wrong, may need manual intervention.